mikeperry-tor/circpad-sim/README.md

 However, until these timing issues are resolved, it is wise to omit timestamps from classifier input, or at least truncate their resolution considerably.

-### Multiplexing Support
+### Multiplexing Multiple Circuits

-The padding simulator only works on one circuit at a time, and it resets time to 0 for the start of each circuit.
+The padding simulator only works on one circuit at a time.
+It also only extracts the longest circuit id trace from a log file, if multiple circuits are present.

+It also resets time to 0 for the start of each circuit.
 This means there is more work needed to model the multiplexing effects of eg Guard node TLS.

-To study the effects of multiplexing, you will need to additionally store the circuit start time separately, and use that to merge individual defended traces back into a single properly aligned input into your classifier.
+To study the effects of multiplexing, you will need to write some scripts to sepeate logfiles by circuit ID, but additionally store the circuit start time separately, and use that start time to merge individual defended traces back into a single properly aligned input into your classifier (which should be blind to the circuit separation).

 ### Other TODOs